smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 The CLI executable requires the value of `npm info --json` as standard input so that it can determine the component name, version, and npm repository.

-When the target component is ready for publish.
+#### When the target component is ready for publish:

-In component folder a single command can push it to a npm repository and then deploy it to a Smint.io environment.
+In the component folder, issue a single command to push your component to a npm repository and then deploy it to Smint.io from there.

 ```console
 npm run smint-io-pc:development